Supporting climate action in the agricultural sector

 Climate Service Center Germany (GERICS) discusses here how innovative climate service products can help inform climate adaptation and mitigation, particularly within the agricultural sector

-Climate Information for adaptation to climate change in the agricultural sector – ADAPTER
+Climate information for adaptation in the agricultural sector – ADAPTER

-Agriculture is among the economic sectors with the largest vulnerability to weather extremes and climate change, while being an important contributor to greenhouse gas emissions.
-In addition, actors from local farmers to international companies are increasingly required to face their role in other ecological challenges, like biodiversity loss, soil erosion and pollution from fertilisers, pesticides and other chemicals.
+Agriculture is among the economic sectors most vulnerable to weather extremes and climate change and is an important contributor to greenhouse gas emissions.
+In addition, actors ranging from local farmers to international companies are increasingly required to face their role in other ecological challenges, like biodiversity loss, soil erosion, and pollution from fertilisers, pesticides, and other chemicals.

 Identifying optimal pathways to adapt to the multitude of challenges requires answers to questions such as: